 - Chemonucleolysis – Injection of a special enzyme into the disk

-Most cases of mild sciatica usually heal by themselves given time.
+Most cases of mild sciatica heal by themselves with time.
 Conservative treatments which include physical therapies can help expedite the process.
-When you first experience sciatica, bed rest for a day or two is recommended.
+When you first experience sciatica, you may be asked to take bed rest for a day or two.
 However it is important to return to activity as soon as possible to help your spine stay strong.